jerald1608/smart_parking_system/README.md

 # Smart-Parking-System
-here we have some solution for smart parking system
+Here we have some solution for smart parking system